bahrus/xtal-element/README.md

 ### Limitations

+propActions (and updateTransforms) rely heavily on destructuring the class as the argument of an arrow function.
+JavaScript doesn't appear to support destructuring objects with ES6 symbols as keys.

-Separating "propAction" arrow functions out of the class as an (imported) constant imposes one known limitation -- a limitation that isn't applicable when the actions are defined inside the class -- these external constants don't support responding to, or modifying, private members (something in the very early stages of browser adoption).
+Separating "propAction" arrow functions out of the class as an (imported) constant imposes an additional limitation -- a limitation that isn't applicable when the actions are defined inside the class -- these external constants don't support responding to, or modifying, private members (something in the very early stages of browser adoption).
 I thought using "bind" might give access to private fields, but no such luck.
 The propActions public field, of course, allows a mixture of inline, instance-based propActions, empowered with access to private members, combined with the more limited (but portable, individually testable) external lambda expressions.
 So when private member access is needed, those actions could remain inside the class.

 Also, in general, propActions (local in the class or external) is not an elegant place to add event handlers onto internal components.
 The best place to add event handlers is in the initTransform.
 (Note:  Even the initTransform can be defined via a destructured arrow function, and moved outside of the class.)

+### Priors

 The resemblance of these "propActions" to Rust trait implementations, a connection made above, is a bit superficial.
 They're closer in spirit to computed values / properties with one significant difference -- they aggressively *push / notify* new values of properties, which can trigger targeted updates to the UI, rather than passively calculating them when requested (like during a repeated global render process).
 And since we can partition rendering based on similar property groupings, we can create pipeline view updates with quite a bit of pinpoint accuracy.